Screen door

 A screen door can refer to a hinged storm door (cold climates) or hinged screen door (warm climates) covering an exterior door, or a screened sliding door used with sliding glass doors.
-In any case, the screen door incorporates screen mesh to block birds, flying insects or airborne debris such as seeds or leaves from entering, and pets and small children from exiting interior spaces, while allowing for air, light, and views.
+A screen door incorporates screen mesh to block birds, flying insects or airborne debris such as seeds or leaves from entering, and pets and small children from exiting interior spaces, while allowing for air, light, and views.

 History

 The first screen doors were made using cheesecloth.
 After the American Civil War, wire cloth was coated with paint and sold for window screens.

 Construction

 Aluminium framed

 Aluminium sliding screen doors are generally constructed by two methods: rollformed or extruded.
 In both cases the rectangular rollformed or extruded shapes are joined together into a door frame using metal corners or screws.

 Rollformed

 The first are rollformed from thin aluminium sheets into a rectangular shaped door frame which incorporates a screen channel to hold the window screen material.

-Rollformed aluminum sliding screen doors are the least expensive to produce because they can be manufactured from thin aluminum sheet formed into a relatively strong rectangular shape.
+Rollformed aluminum sliding screen doors are the least expensive to produce because they can be manufactured from thin aluminum sheets formed into a relatively strong rectangular shape.

 Rollformed screen doors have mitered corners into which a steel or aluminum alloy corner is forced using a friction fit.
 If a steel corner is used, the rollformed sections are often pierced or staked into the corners, to help secure the corners together.
 If aluminum alloy corners are used, the corner relies on its friction fit alone to hold the door frame together.